 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to register your trip with the Department of State.
-Travel registration makes it possible to contact you if necessary.
-Whether there's a family emergency in the United States, or a crisis in Italy, registration assists the U.S. Embassy or Consulate in reaching you.
+When traveling during the adoption process, we encourage you to enroll with the Department of State.
+Enrollment makes it possible to contact you if necessary.
+Whether there is a family emergency in the United States or a crisis in Italy, enrollment assists the U.S. Embassy or Consulate in reaching you.

 - After Adoption

-Italy has no requirements for the adoptive parents after the adoption requirements
+Italy has no requirements for the adoptive parents after the adoption is finalized.

 - Contact Information

-The United States also has Consulates General in Florence, Milan and Naples.
+The United States also has Consulates General in: Florence and Milan

 Italy’s Adoption Authority

 (Commission for Intercountry Adoption)